• Skip to content

 Members who understand a church’s mission are more engaged than those who don’t.

-For instance, talk about the church mission at the new membership class to help members understand what the church is trying to achieve.
+For instance, talk about the church mission in the new membership class to help members understand what the church is trying to achieve.

 10. How are we doing compared to 1 year ago?
 5 years ago?